 - Western Wake Crisis Ministry (food pantry and resource assistance)

 - Western Region Emergency Food Distribution (serving/delivering to those without school meals)

 To reduce the risk of exposure to our employees and community, the Town of Apex is in the process of implementing the following measures:

-- Holding meetings in person only when absolutely necessary.
+- Holding virtual meetings when appropriate.

 - Continuing use of proper PPE for those who jobs may have a higher risk of exposure.

 The Town of Apex follows the guidance of agencies that monitor public health, as it relates to the coronavirus and any other major public health issue.
 These include the Centers for Disease Control (CDC), the North Carolina Department of Health and Human Services, and the Wake County Division of Public Health.